-Detailed information on crime, road safety, drug penalties, and terrorist activity in India is included in the State Department Consular Information Sheet.
-It is highly recommended that you read through that information carefully before travel to India.
-Safety in-and-around New Delhi will be discussed during orientation in India.
+Detailed information on crime, road safety, drug penalties, safety and security issues, and more in India is included in the State Department Country Information Page for India.
+It is highly recommended that you read through this information carefully before traveling to India.
+Safety in and around New Delhi will be discussed during orientation in India.